v-rajagt/IntuneDocs/intune/configuration/device-profile-create.md

 - Separate user policies from device policies.

-  For example, [Administrative Templates in Intune](administrative-templates-windows.md) has hundreds of ADMX settings, and shows if they apply to users or devices.
+  For example, [Administrative Templates in Intune](administrative-templates-windows.md) have hundreds of ADMX settings.
+These template shows if a settings applies to users or devices.
 When creating admin templates, assign your users settings to a users group, and assign your device settings to a devices group.

+  The following image shows an example of a setting that can apply to users and/or apply to devices:

   ![Intune admin template that applies to user and devices](./media/device-profile-create/setting-applies-to-user-and-device.png)